ice2be/ice2be.github.io/content/_index.md

 ### About Me
 Hello, my name is Nicholas, I am a full-time college student who is majoring in Cybersecurity.
-In my freetime, I enjoy designing levels in the Source Engine.
-This site contains projects I have worked on, as well as relevant information regarding my education.
+This site contains non-school related projects I have worked on, as well as relevant information regarding my education.

 ### Certifications
 CompTIA Certifications: [CompTIA A+](https://www.comptia.org/certifications/a)